The London Eye Mystery: Plot summary

-The story begins with aunt Gloria visiting Ted's family.
+visiting Ted's family.
 Ted is a boy with Asperger syndrome; his brain is described as running "on its own unique operating system".
 Aunt Gloria is accompanied by her son Salim, a half-Asian boy who is about a year older than Ted.
 People with Asperger syndrome often display intense interests; Ted has an interest in the weather.

 Salim is especially captivated by the old Barracks building, which is on the same street as Ted's house.
 The next day Salim, Ted, and his older sister Kat decide to take a ride on the London Eye, bemoaning the hour-long queues.
 A stranger approaches them with a ticket for the Eye, saying he's afraid of small spaces and cannot ride the Eye.
 They decide to give the ticket to Salim, as he has never been on the Eye before.
 Salim waves towards his cousins as he boards.
 Half an hour later, when Salim's capsule lands, Kat and Ted find Salim missing.

 When Aunt Gloria and Ted's mother find out about this, they become extremely angry with Kat for allowing Salim to take a ticket from a stranger.
 That evening, Ted and Kat check Salim's camera and decide to have the film developed, in case it holds clues.
 The family then receives a phone call from the police, saying that a boy matching Salim's description has been found dead.
 Ted's father decides to go and verify the body, but it is not Salim.
 The next day, Kat, Ted, and their father visit the chemist to have the photographs developed.
 They then ride the Eye to see if there was any way that Salim could have hidden in the capsule or avoided getting out, but find no clues.